Navajo National Monument (NM)was established by President Taft in 1909.

-Betatakin and Keet Seel can only be visited on foot with a National Park Service guide.
+Betatakin and Keet Seel can only be visited on foot with National Park Service staff.
+Hikes to Betatakin are offered from Memorial Day to Labor Day.
+Keet Seel hikes are unavailable at this time.
 Inscription House is closed to visitors.

-Although limited visitation takes place at Betatakin and Keet Seel, visitation damage to the extremely fragile Inscription House cannot be mitigated.
+Although limited visitation takes place at Betatakin, visitation damage to the extremely fragile Inscription House cannot be mitigated.
 It has remained closed since 1968.

-Camping and entrance are free.
+There are NO fees for camping and park entrance.
 Guided tours and backcountry permits are also free.
 Donations are graciously accepted.

 Navajo National Monument is located on the Navajo Nation and follows the Mountain Daylight hours when applicable.
 From March through November, the Navajo Nation observes Mountain Daylight Savings Time when local time will be the same as Colorado, New Mexicio and Utah.